astuder/epc901/README.md

 In addition to the image sensor and related passives, the breakout board also integrates an ADC.
 Footprint and firmware are compatible with [Texas Instruments ADCS7476](https://www.ti.com/product/ADCS7476) and [Analog Devices AD7476](https://www.analog.com/en/products/ad7476.html) which are 1 MSPS 12-bit ADCs with SPI-like interface.

-### Lens holder & lens

-The breakout board has space and mounting holes for a lens holder.
-The spacing between the mounting holes is 20mm.
-For full coverage, the lens should support 1/2.3" or larger sensors.

-For our prototypes, we chose a [M12 metal lens holder w/ 20mm hole spacing](https://www.m12lenses.com/CNC-Machined-M12-Lens-Holder-Metal-p/pt-lh031m.htm) and a [25mm M12 lens for 1/2" sensors](https://www.m12lenses.com/25mm-F2-4-5MP-CCTV-Lens-p/pt-2524mp5y.htm).
-In the US, a wide selection of lens holders and lenses can be found at [M12 Lenses Inc](https://www.m12lenses.com).

-For use in a spectrograph, a lens may not be required.
-However we recommend protecting the sensor against accidental physical damage with some sort of bracket or baffel.

 ### Connector pinout

 Pin|Function|Comment